The Flame and the Flower: Publication

 In the late 1960s and early 1970s, there were two routes to publication for romance novels.
 Short novels which followed a conventional plot pattern and were set in contemporary times were known as category romances.
 These were distributed to drugstores and other mass-market outlets and were generally available for only one month before being pulled from the shelves.
 Longer novels, set in either contemporary or historical times, were published in hardback.

-Woodiwiss's finished work, The Flame and the Flower, was 600 pages long.
+Woodiwiss's finished work, The Flame and the Flower, was substantially longer than contemporary works at over 600 pages.
 It was rejected by multiple agents and hardcover publishers for its length.
-Rather than follow the advice of the rejection letters and rewrite the novel, Woodiwiss instead submitted it to paperback publisher Avon Books.
+Rather than follow the advice of the rejection letters and rewrite or edit the novel to a shorter length, Woodiwiss instead submitted it to paperback publisher Avon Books.
 Avon editor Nancy Coffey pulled the manuscript from the slush pile and liked what she read.
 Avon purchased the publication rights from Woodiwiss for $1,500 and agreed to pay her 4% of the royalties.